streamnative/function-mesh-website/docs/pulsar-connector.md

       brokerServiceURL: pulsar://test-pulsar-broker.default.svc.cluster.local:6650
     ```

-    For details about fields used for creating the Source, see [available fields for Source](#available-fields-for-source).
+    For details about fields used for creating the source, see [available fields for source](#available-fields-for-source).

-2. Apply the YAML file to create the Source.
+2. Apply the YAML file to create the source.

     ```shell
     kubectl apply -f /path/to/source-sample.yaml
     ```

-3. Check whether the Source is created successfully.
+3. Check whether the source is created successfully.

     ```shell
     kubectl get all